travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       git commit -m"Pipeline build check in."
       git push
       ```
    * Pipeline.
 For the pipeline build script we are in a different situation because have a detached head.
-In a detached head situation, changes that are committed in this state are not remembered unless you create a branch and commit them..
+In a detached head situation, changes that are committed in this state are not remembered unless you create a branch and commit them.
 See the documentation for how to [run git in scripts][git-commands].
 For more information about detached head, see [How to fix a detached head][detached-head] and the GitHub docs for [git-checkout][git-checkout].

-      So, the flow of git commands looks something like this:
+      The flow of git commands looks something like this:

         ```bash
+        git config --global user.email "travelmarx@live.com"
+        git config --global user.name "Travelmarx"
         git status
         git add -A
         git branch tmp